serodriguez68/react-cheatsheet-udemy-2019/README.md

 - In general when using React with Redux, we will no longer require to store state within the components, since the state is now stored within the Redux store.
     - There are some use cases when we can need both Redux State and Component State.
-More on this later.
+TODO: More on this later.

 ### `Provider` and `Connect` components: the glue between React and Redux
 TODO: clarify this with code examples